End of Curiosity's Extended Arm, Full-Resolution

 This figure shows the location of CHIMRA on the turret of NASA's Curiosity rover, together with a cutaway view of the device.
 The CHIMRA, short for Collection and Handling for In-situ Martian Rock Analysis, processes samples from the rover's scoop or drill and delivers them to science instruments.

-The nuclear-powered mobile science laboratory Curiosity is to rove across the surface of Mars for years, searching for the conditions that may have once made Mars an abode of life.
+The nuclear-powered mobile science laboratory Curiosity is roving across the surface of Mars for years, searching for the conditions that may have once made Mars an abode of life.
+See how NASA's Mars rover Curiosity works in this Space.com infographic.

 This image from the Mars Hand Lens Imager (MAHLI) on NASA's Mars rover Curiosity shows details of rock texture and color in an area where the rover's Dust Removal Tool (DRT) brushed away dust that was on the rock.
 This rock target, "Wernecke," was brushed on the 169th Martian day, or sol, of Curiosity's mission on Mars (Jan.
 26, 2013).
 This image was recorded on Sol 173 (Jan.
 30, 2013).